 The last two decades of aging research have been rife with discoveries.
 AI-based tools and their broadened use in the healthcare sector have helped spark several of these breakthroughs.
-AI is instrumental in digesting and extracting vast amounts of heterogeneous data, helping us transform healthcare and facilitating a departure from conventional disease-prevention strategies to predictive diagnostics (watch this clip of our Visionary Board Chair, Dr. Evelyne Bischof to learn more).
+AI is instrumental in digesting and extracting vast amounts of heterogeneous data, helping us transform healthcare and facilitating a departure from conventional disease-prevention strategies to predictive diagnostics (watch this clip of our Scientific Advisory Board Chair, Dr. Evelyne Bischof to learn more).

 You can find out more about some of the exciting developments in the field of longevity below.
 We intend to follow the progress of these trials and studies closely, as all of them are likely to revolutionize our understanding of aging and introduce new ways of extending the human healthspan and lifespan.